+Today I read this blog post about how to simplify test data preparation.
+The author of the blog post states that setting up test data for tests is sometimes difficult and bloats up the test code, resulting in bad readability and maintainability.
+I completely agree with that.
 The author continues by solving this problem by loading the test data from a file and using it in the test.
 That minimizes the code needed to set-up the test data, but results in a disconnect between the test and the data...

 Probably you already know it: The new Windows Store App class libraries prevent proxy generating using frameworks like Castle.Core because System.Reflection.Emit namespace is missing in the limited framework they’re using.

 But we still want to do TDD and therefore we need a nice mocking framework, like FakeItEasy, don’t we?

 In this blog post I will show you the best way I came up with to develop Windows Store App compatible code with TDD.